One of Lean management's main purposes is to eliminate wasteful activities in the production process and optimize resources.

-Imagine that you have a meeting with 3 of your team members and you decide to make 10 new landing pages for your website.
+Imagine that you have a meeting with 3 of your team members, and you decide to make 10 new landing pages for your website.

-Respectively, the designer will be overburdened and she/he will feel the negative effect of Muri because of miscommunication.
+Respectively, the designer will be overburdened, and she/he will feel the negative effect of Muri because of miscommunication.

 Lack of proper tools and equipment

 When proper tools are missing, Muri is inevitable and obvious.
-If you give new computers to some of your developers for example, but the rest work on 5 years old machines, the second group will definitely feel overburdened because they will need much more time to complete their tasks using their old equipment.
+If you give new computers to some of your developers, for example, but the rest work on 5 years old machines, the second group will definitely feel overburdened because they will need much more time to complete their tasks using their old equipment.

 There could be many other reasons causing Muri.
 You need to remember that managing all of them will prevent the whole work process from collapsing.

-Now, let’s see how can you deal with Muri.
+Now, let’s see how you can deal with Muri.

 Different Ways to Deal with Muri